JOSEPH G. JABBRA UNIVERSITY LIBRARY AND RIYAD NASSAR CA BUILDING

 88,000 SF Library/Gallery/ Administration Complex with 47,000 SF Landscaped Grounds

 IBC and ADA compliant

-Believed to be one of the oldest continuously inhabited city in the world, the city of Byblos is a UNESCO World Heritage Site.
+Believed to be one of the oldest continuously inhabited city in the world, the city of Jbeil (Byblos) is a UNESCO World Heritage Site.

 Byblos, the root for “bibliotheke” or library, is the location of the earliest Phoenician inscriptions.
-The creation and the transmission of the Phoenician alphabet happened approximately 3,000 years ago, but it is just as relevant today.
+The creation and the transmission of the first phonetic alphabet happened approximately 3,000 years ago, and it is just as relevant today.
 Technology is constantly enhancing and shaping the way we communicate with each other.

 The library and the administration buildings are conceived as dynamic forms, evoking the complex and layered history of the region.

 Both buildings bend toward each other, forming a welcoming entrance space and an open amphitheater with the exposed sedimentary rock acting as a backdrop.